When Was Schizophrenia Discovered? A Brief History Of The Disorder

 • Negative symptoms: Reduced emotional expression, impaired speech, reduced interest in engaging in social activities, reduced motivation to undertake and finish projects, and loss of ability to experience pleasure (anhedonia)

-• Disorganized symptoms: Confused and disordered thinking and speech, difficulty with logical thinking, displaying behavior and/or gestures that may be considered unusual
+• Disorganized symptoms: Confused and disorganized thinking and speech, difficulty with logical thinking, displaying behavior and/or gestures that may be considered unusual

 • Cognitive symptoms: Challenges related to attention, concentration, and memory

-A diagnosis usually includes a medical examination to screen for substance use and other illnesses that may present similar symptoms.
+A diagnosis for those at risk of developing schizophrenia may usually include a medical examination to screen for substance use and other illnesses that may present similar symptoms.

 Treating schizophrenia

-Currently, the main treatment approaches for schizophrenia include antipsychotic medications and psychotherapy.
+Currently, the main treatment approaches for schizophrenia in modern psychiatry may include antipsychotic medications and psychotherapy.
 One evidence-based psychotherapeutic approach to help manage symptoms may be cognitive behavioral therapy (CBT).
 Other potentially helpful approaches can include art therapy, stress-reducing techniques, support groups, and other therapies aimed at reducing symptoms and improving function.

 Therapy to support mental health